Coronavirus (COVID–19) Information and Updates

 What You Need to Know

-- In compliance with current Health Orders for San Francisco and Alameda Counties, face coverings must be worn at all times on CCA's campuses.
+- Face coverings must be worn at all times on CCA's campuses.

-- CCA residence halls remain open for students who need campus housing.
+- CCA campus housing remains open for students who need it.

 - All in-person tours, admissions events, public events, and exhibitions are canceled or postponed indefinitely.
 Virtual tours and admissions appointments are still available.